nivetha-123/Real-Time-vehicle-orientation-classification/README.md

 Images were labeled based on dominant vehicle orientation.

-Rule Set for Dataset Preparation

-	- Some images contained multiple orientations (e.g., both frontright and rearright).
-To avoid ambiguity, such images were cropped into separate regions so that each cropped image represents a single dominant orientation.

-	- For EfficientNet and MobileNet models, a fixed input size is required.
-Therefore, all images were resized to a standard resolution of (224, 224) to ensure consistent training

 Dataset was split into:
 - 70% training
 - 20% validation
 - 10% testing

-Due to time and computational constraints (CPU-based training), approximately 1000 images were used for training and validation.
-The complete dataset (4000 images) can be used in future training to further improve performance.
 -------------------------------------------------
 3. DATA AUGMENTATION AND PREPROCESSING
 -------------------------------------------------